 Joint injuries can happen just about anytime, to anyone and any joint in your body.
 Joint injuries also vary in severity, so treatment for one is not treatment at all.
-Experiencing a joint injury is not only painful when it occurs, but if not treated properly, can have painful lifelong consequences of muscle atrophy, permanent joint pain and recurrent injury.
+Experiencing a joint injury is not only painful when it occurs, but if not treated properly, can have painful lifelong consequences of muscle atrophy, permanent joint pain, and recurrent injury.
 Here is a breakdown of what good physical therapy can do for a patient recovering from a joint injury.

 Reduced healing time

 Physical therapy is essential to a speedy recovery.
 It will get the joints used to moving again, and strengthen the surrounding muscles preventing future injuries.
 Your physiotherapist can massage, and manipulate the joint, allowing blood flow, which promotes healing.
 You should see a physical therapist as soon as you can during recovery to keep the joint moving and prevent stiffness.
 Patients also see physical therapists after joint surgery to regain and relearn the ways in which their joints function in record time.
-Physiotherapists will monitor your progress and adjust their treatment plan to suit your specific needs as a patient.
+Physiotherapists will monitor your progress and adjust their treatment plans to suit your specific needs as a patient.

 Range of mobility

 Joints are the area in between two or more bones, which allows for bodily movement.
 Damage to any part of the joint will result in reduced mobility.
 Damage to joint results in less range of motion, but so does keep a joint immobilized.
 While after an injury, the last thing you might want to do is move your injured joint, a therapist will help you do so safely.
 Without working the joint, you will lose muscle mass in the surrounding area, which is hard to regain once lost.
 Seeing a physical therapist after an injury can restore and even increase the amount and ways you can move your body.